dvidd/neura/readme.md

 # Neura

-This is a projec made in summer of 2019, I put around 20 hours into it while playing with a EEG that i made with some sensor that i bought, the propouse of the projects was making a open source devices that take the brain waves and picks in a graf and detect patrons.
+This is a project made in summer of 2019, I put around 20 hours into it while playing with a EEG that i made with some sensor that i bought, the purpose of the projects was making a open source devices that take the brain waves and picks in a graf and detect patrons.
 If you want to contribute feel free to do it. :)

 Example uses :